 We see here a key theme which is going to run on through the Book of Acts.
 Paul makes use of this disagreement between Sadducees and Pharisees regarding the resurrection of the dead to his own advantage – but that’s still to come.

-I can’t resist looking back at Peter’s remarkable sermon that provoked such anger – even at risk of this blog turning into a sermon.
+I can’t resist looking back at Peter’s remarkable sermon that provoked such anger.
 Peter’s message centres upon the fact that Jesus of Nazareth, crucified in this place just two months earlier, was raised from the dead by God.
 What irony that many of this very crowd of hearers had called for the release of a murderer and the death of one who is the source of life.

 So Peter calls on the crowd to repent so that their sins may be forgiven: embrace the one they formerly rejected so that they may have life in his name – life from the dead.
 Peter says that as they turn to faith, God will send seasons of refreshing as foretastes of the time when Jesus himself will return from heaven and transform all things – the whole of creation shall then know his resurrection power.

-But, back to Peter and John’s arrest.
-The Sadducees are troubled that in Jesus these men are preaching the resurrection of the dead.
+The Sadducees are greatly troubled that in Jesus these men are preaching the resurrection of the dead.
 And that it is so difficult to controvert them because the power of the resurrection is evident both in the lame man leaping and the Galilean fishermen preaching – it is evident that they have been with Jesus, or rather, that Jesus is still with them, and in power!
 So they can do nothing except to command them to stop such preaching.

-The reaction of the apostles?
-They tell their accusers to their face that they will obey God rather than men.
+The apostles react by telling their accusers that they will obey God rather than men.
 Then they go and call a prayer meeting in which they ask to be granted the continuing power to be bold in preaching.
 They know that Jesus is God’s Messiah, the one spoken of in Psalm 2.
 Jews and Gentiles may have plotted together to have him done away with, but God laughs at their plans; he has raised Jesus from the dead and made him Lord over the whole world.
 So they plead that more of his resurrection power may be seen in bold preaching and in evident miracles of life from the dead.
 This prayer is answered immediately as the building in which they are meeting is shaken.
 Oh for such prayer meetings that shake the world and anticipate the day of its final shaking when all things will be made new.

 Jesus’ resurrection from the dead is not merely a doctrine for academic debate.
 It is a living reality at the centre point of history.
 It must shape our lives, our hopes and expectations, our behaviour and our message to others.
 It is to be made evident and incontrovertible in lives transformed – visible life from the dead.
 Where and when these things are real, these are indeed seasons of refreshing and anticipations of the world to come.